TheDisorderedOrganization/Arianna.jl/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-License.
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/TheDisorderedOrganization/Arianna.jl/blob/main/LICENSE) file for details.

 ## Contact